siuying/RubyMotion-PocketCoreImage/README.md

 # PocketCoreImage in RubyMotion

-A reimplement of PocketCoreImage sample from Apple using RubyMotion
+A reimplementation of PocketCoreImage sample from Apple using RubyMotion

 ## Credit